jsrocket/espruino/devicerc/readme_browser.md

 ### Get On-device Variables

 **Parameters**
- - Variable Name: - The name of the variable defined in your Espruino program.
+ - Variable Name: - The name of the variable defined in your Espruino code.

 **Returns**
  - The value of the variable.